 When your body is running low on fluids, it begins to ration the use of water.
 Signs of this are the inability to produce tears or sweat.

 If you have been sweating due to heat or exercise, but then realize you have stopped, then you need to start rehydrating immediately.
 It is a large warning sign that you are on the way to serious dehydration.
 Plus, if you stop sweating, your body is no longer able to cool itself, which leaves you vulnerable to heat stroke (x).

 Signs of Dehydration in Infants

 Young children are especially prone to dehydration, so it is important to be aware of the signs.
-When babies and infants are dehydrated, they exhibit drowsiness, an increased breathing rate, no tears when crying, sunken fontanelle (the soft spot on their heads) dark yellow urine or very few wet nappies and cold and blotchy-looking hands (x).
+When babies and infants are dehydrated, they exhibit drowsiness, an increased breathing rate, no tears when crying, sunken fontanelle (the soft spot on their heads) dark yellow urine and cold and blotchy-looking hands (x).

 If your young child has had diarrhea or is vomiting and is exhibiting the above symptoms, you should seek medical attention immediately as it could quickly become serious.

 For healthy adults, the main cause of dehydration is not drinking enough water.
 The math is quite simple, if you have more fluid leaving your body than entering, then you will become dehydrated (x).
 This means that if you are doing anything physically active in a warm or hot environment, then you need to significantly increase your water intake.